 A City Full of Sunshine

 Located on South Africa’s northeast coast, Durban is the largest city in the KwaZulu-Natal province and a favorite destination for travelers in search of sun, sea and surf.
-Imbued with an irresistible vacation atmosphere, Durban is known for the idyllic beaches of the Golden Mile, for its world-class surf spots and its active Indian community.
+Imbued with an irresistible vacation atmosphere, Durban is known for the idyllic beaches of the Golden Mile, its world-class surf spots and active Indian community.
 The latter is responsible for the city’s reputation as the curry capital of South Africa, making this a fine destination for foodies as well.Continue to 2 of 11 below.

 02 of 11